Mac-STAT/Stat155Notes/docs/03-linear-regression.md

 ## F-statistic: 605.4 on 3 and 1724 DF,  p-value: < 2.2e-16
 ```

-This standard deviation is somewhat close to the $6.459$ in the Std.
-Error column of the `summary(lm.home4)` output above.
+This standard deviation is somewhat close to the $6.459$ for Living.Area.AnyFireplaceTRUE coefficient in the Std.
+Error column of the `summary(lm.home3)` output above.

 To get an interval of plausible values for the difference in the slopes, we look at the histogram and take the middle 95%.
 The lower end will be the 2.5th percentile and the upper end will be the 97.5th percentile.